NMillard/learnings/database/sql-basics.md

 WITH (NOLOCK) -- <- this
 WHERE Id = 'GUID'
 ```

+### Isolation levels
+Transactions work with levels of isolation.
+- Pessimistic: assume conflicts will take place and take preventive measures to avoid conflicts.
+- Optimistic: assume conflicts are rare but requires validity check before committing.

 ### Rollback
 Let's take a moment to revist this keyword.
 Rollingback a transaction means to return data to a previous state, that is, back to the start of the current transaction.